Josh-J-A-Carter/Veracity-with-Event-Calculus/README.md

 ## Known Issues
 There are a couple of small issues that I am aware of, and intend on addressing when I have time:
 - Sending too many requests in a short space of time blocks the server.
 Fixing this should (hopefully) just involve moving execution of requests into separate threads for each request.
+- It would be nice to have some sort of indicator to show that the client is still waiting for a response.
 - When displaying proofs in the web app, disjunctions' evidence is not tagged.

 ## Acknowledgements